oskarbauer/www/content/en/configuration/cloud2cloud-connector.md

 | `apis.http.authorization.http.tls.certFile` | string | `File path to certificate in PEM format.` | `""` |
 | `apis.http.authorization.http.tls.useSystemCAPool` | bool | `If true, use system certification pool.` | `false` |

-::: tip Audience
+::: Audience tip:
 You might have one client, but multiple APIs in the OAuth system.
-What you want to prevent is to be able to contact all the APIs of your system with one token.
+What you want to prevent is the ability to contact all the APIs of your system with one token.
 This audience allows you to request the token for a specific API.
-If you configure it to myplgdc2c.api in the Auth0, you have to set it here if you want to also validate it.
+If you configure it to myplgdc2c.api in the Auth0, you have to set it here if you also want to validate it.
 :::

 ### Identity Store Client